freddiehaddad/assembly/README.md

                .        .
 ```

 Now we need to allocate space on the stack for the three local variables (`a`, `b`, and `c`).
 Remembering that we are treating all values at 64-bit (8 bytes), we need increase the size of our stack frame to 24 bytes.
 We can do this by subtracting 24 from the value in the stack pointer.

-Recall that the stack grows from high to low memory.
-So as the stack grows, it's value approaches zero.
+Recall that the stack grows from high to low memory towards the heap.
+In other words, the top of the stack is approaching zero as it grows.
 Hence, the reason for the subtraction.
 As a side note, you could also use the `add` instruction to add -24 to the stack pointer.

 ```Assembly
 sub     $24, %rsp